DiogoP98/Book-API/README.md

 # Book API

 Basic REST API, built with Kotlin using Maven, Spring Boot, Flyway and PostgreSQL, with the goal of learning the basics of Kotlin.
+The database can be populated by uncommenting the last lines of the "src/main/resources/db/migration/V1__CreateTable.sql" file and changing the Flyway placeholder for the project base directory in the file "src/main/resources/application.properties".
+These lines will copy data from a csv file obtained from https://www.kaggle.com/jealousleopard/goodreadsbooks.

 ## Run
 Start postgresql server